nickzy9/MVLDownloader/README.md

 ### Download JSON

-JSON objects can be downloaded from a given `URL`, the library parses the returned data into the provided `Cdable` data model.
+JSON objects can be downloaded from a given `URL`, the library parses the returned data into the provided `Codable` data model.
 For example:

 ```